Edge Delta HTTP Pull Source

 headers

-The headers parameter allows adding HTTP headers to the requests.
+The headers parameter allows adding static HTTP headers to the requests.
 It is specified as a list of key-value pairs.
-If the endpoint requires authorization, you can include the necessary authentication information in the headers parameter.
-For example, by adding a Bearer token, which is commonly used for authenticated HTTP requests.
+For dynamic headers, use the header_expressions field instead.

 nodes: